williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 What if consciousness doesn't emerge from wave function collapse?
 What if it emerges from wave function formation?
 What if the moment a quantum system enters superposition is the moment it becomes conscious?

 This is the radical idea proposed by neuroscientist Christof Koch and explored in recent work by Hartmut Nevanen.
-Instead of consciousness causing collapse or collapse creating consciousness, this theory suggests that consciousness IS superposition—and that decoherence, not collapse, destroys it.
+Instead of consciousness causing collapse or collapse creating consciousness, this theory suggests that consciousness IS superposition and that decoherence, not collapse, destroys it.

 It's a complete flip of traditional quantum consciousness theories.
 And it might explain why consciousness is so fragile, why measurement matters, and why the basis problem matters.